about

 Jean-Pierre Damen urban and street photography - IMG_6243

 He shoots in natural light, in split seconds, with no staging.
-The method is street photography.
-The thinking is contemporary.

 Around 2022 he took a three year hiatus, but continued developing his artistic vision through writing and by absorbing photography and art.
 In 2025, having moved to Thessaloniki, he picked up the camera again.

 The current work is N.I.K.I.
 (Non Intentional Kaleidoscopic Iconography), a colour series in which the contemporary street unintentionally reorganises itself into iconographic, theatrical, and archetypal forms.
-Where the Berlin work was dark, monochromatic, and architecturally driven, N.I.K.I. is layered, kaleidoscopic, and iconographically charged.

 The ongoing series Urban Dystopia also continues in Thessaloniki, now in colour.